TamatiKJ/lexical_analyzer/README.md

 # lexical_analyzer

-This is code for a school assignment for the class Compiler Construction
+Lexical Analyzer ode for a school assignment for the class Compiler Construction

-Install pyparsing by running the command in your terminal
+Install pyparsing by running the command "pip install pyparsing" in your terminal

-pip install pyparsing